Archive Organization

 rand.Read(b)

 Note: Descriptive IDs are fine for personal use but may cause conflicts when merging archives.
-Use random IDs for collaborative projects.
+Random IDs reduce collision risk in collaborative projects.

 Vocabulary files use the same GLX format with vocabulary-specific top-level keys: